-Cemanahuac has hosted students with psychiatric, attentional, mobility, and vision disabilities in the past.
+Cemanahuac has hosted students with a range of disabilities in the past.
 The most challenging type of disability is mobility as the city of Cuernavaca is not flat nor does it have the infrastructure to easily support mobility disabilities.
 Navigating outside of Cemanahuac is particularly difficult.

 Classroom accommodations could include identifying volunteer note takers, recording lectures, taking an exam in a separate room, and making classrooms wheelchair accessible.

 The typical course load consists of five hours per day in class, Monday through Friday, with a minimum of ten hours per week of homework/out of class studying.
 Classroom learning typically consists of lectures, reading, writing, and class participation.
 Student assessment is typically based on class participation, homework, oral presentations, written papers and exams.
 Homework is generally handwritten.

 Sign language interpreters for ASL may not be available locally.